-Construction stormwater pollution prevention plan (CSWPPP): a written plan to implement measures to identify, prevent, and control the contamination of point source discharge of stormwater.
+"Construction stormwater pollution prevention plan" or "CSWPPP" means a written plan to implement measures to identify, prevent, and control the contamination of point source discharge of stormwater.

 Contaminant: any chemical, physical, biological or radiological substance that does not occur naturally in groundwater or that occurs at concentrations greater than those in natural levels.